IELTS Writing Task 2 Sample 693 - International marketing is sometimes seen as invasive and an intrusion

 In the current world, international marketing is certainly believed as an introducing an illegal aspect into the economy of the host country.
-However, it is often considered by some that such type of marketing is significant for economic form of knowledge as well as exchanging diverse culture, languages and customs.
-In my opinion, I strongly believe that international marketing promote globalization by opening new opportunities in future business and thus improve economic growth.
+However, it is often considered by some that such type of marketing is significant for the economic form of knowledge as well as exchanging diverse culture, languages and customs.
+In my opinion, I strongly believe that international marketing promotes globalisation by opening new opportunities in future business and thus improve economic growth.

 Furthermore, spreading of ideas, customs, tradition and language would often possible by global trade, thus spreading diverse culture throughout the world.
-World food products in famous supermarket such as Tesco and Asda would often show an example of global business network therefore introducing global food into the country’s local trade market.
+World food products in popular supermarkets such as Tesco and Asda would often show an example of global business networks, therefore, introducing global food into the country’s local trade market.

 [ Written by - Rija Varghese ]